 - Stir in sausage crumbles, 3 tablespoons of cashew cream, and torn fresh basil.
 Warm through and adjust seasoning with tamari, balsamic vinegar, or more salt if needed.

 - Ladle into bowls.
-Top with extra cashew cream, fresh basil, and a sprinkle of homemade vegan parmesan.
+Top with extra cashew cream, fresh basil, and a sprinkle of vegan parmesan.
 Serve with garlic bread or crusty sourdough.

 Notes

 - Make the tofu sausage crumbles ahead for faster prep, or bake them while the soup simmers.
+Omit crushed red pepper in the soup if making sausage crumbles.

 - For thinner soup, stir in a splash of broth before serving.